 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, vision problems such as blurred vision, asthma, or if you are allergic to sulfites.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, asthma, or an allergy to sulfites.

 Possible Side Effects While Using This Medicine